 Silent is the key word here.
 Silence = complicity.
-Plenty of people knew while these things were going on that they were wrong, but they just weren’t the kind of people who would storm society’s sanctuaries and overturn the tables or tip the sacred cows to enact the changes they wanted.
+Plenty of people knew as these things were going on that they were wrong, but they just weren’t the kind of people who would storm society’s sanctuaries and overturn the tables or tip the sacred cows to enact the changes they wanted.
 You didn’t just go and do things like that.
 What makes you think you’re so special?
-Rules mattered more than rights.
+Upholding rules mattered more than exercising rights.
 The Silent Generation were the last graduates of this rules based society.

 The good old days and the bad old days were two sides of the same past.
 The truth is, things weren’t that different back then, before the Sixties.
 What was different was how people spoke, or didn’t speak (hence the “Silent Generation”) about them.
 This is especially true in the family dynamic.

 Husbands cheated on and abused wives all the time.
 Children were abused then as now.
-The difference was, families stayed together.
+The difference was, families stayed together in spite of ir.
 Few people ever divorced.
 It was more important to maintain the appearance of an intact nuclear family than to air individual grievances and walk away from a bad situation.
-People had extramarital sex, and babies were born out of wedlock, the truth was just more thoroughly covered up.
+People had extramarital affairs, and babies were born out of wedlock, the truth was just more thoroughly covered up.

-When Sherwood Schwartz pitched a family of three boys and three girls that came together when their parents remarried, he imagined that the Brady parents would have been divorced from their first spouses.
-But the network said that was far too controversial for family TV.
-So they insisted on the Bradys being a widow and a widower.
-It was less shocking and controversial to sell a story where the parents of young children were killed off rather than having them be children of divorce.
+When Sherwood Schwartz first met with the network bosses and pitched a family of three boys and three girls that came together when their parents remarried, he imagined that the Brady parents would have been divorced from their first spouses.
+But the network said that was far too controversial for family TV; they insisted on the Bradys being a widow and a widower.
+It was less upsetting and controversial to sell a storyline with the parents of young children being killed off rather than having them be children of divorce.

 Nowadays it would be more appropriate to sell a heavy drama with those circumstances, but not a family sitcom.
-And that’s the situation we’re arriving at on Mad Men.
-Instead of living in miserable compromises to preserve a social façade, virtually every mother, from Joan to Trudy to Megan (who is not actually a mother), to Marigold, and now Peggy, is choosing to do it their way.
+And that’s the situation we’re arriving at on Mad Men in “The Strategy.”
+Instead of enduring miserable compromises in order to preserve a social façade, virtually every mother, from Joan to Trudy to Megan (who is not actually a mother), to Marigold, and now Peggy, is choosing to do it Their Way.
 Cue the Sinatra.

-Even though the show is called Mad Men, it really seems like it’s the women who are faring the best.
+Even though the show is called Mad Men, it really seems like it’s the women who are faring the best of late.
 The men all seem to be buffoons who can’t quite evolve, whereas the women have gone from being servile to becoming independent, rendering the men superfluous.

 No one embodies this storyline better than Joan.
 When the show started, she was the most beautiful and titillating woman in the office, and therefore the most powerful woman in the office.
 Her power derived from being the most eligible girl in the secretary pool.
 Having the opportunity to marry a rich man is what made a woman successful, and that’s precisely what Joan herself wanted.

-Joan finally did become a partner, but even that she had to do the old fashioned way.
+Joan finally did become a partner, but even that she had to do the old fashioned way, via the casting couch.

-We were taken aback on this episode when we first saw that Bill, the auto account executive from Detroit, got picked up for gay solicitation.
-Part of the reason we were surprised is that we observed him smoothly flirt with Joan in the first scene.
+We were thrown for a curve on this episode when we first saw that Bill, the auto account executive from Detroit, had been picked up for gay solicitation.
+Part of the surprise is that we had observed him so smoothly flirt with Joan in the first scene.
 Bill knew exactly what he was doing.
-He went straight to the office sexpot and did what every man was supposed to do, establishing his hetero bona fides.
+He went straight to the office sexpot and did what every red-blooded male was supposed to do, thus establishing his hetero bona fides.

 Bob Benson turns to Joan himself when he goes beard shopping.
 He propositions her with terms that would have appealed greatly to the old Joan: A businesslike marriage that confers status, security, and respectability upon her.
-And he points out that in a man’s world she’s considered damaged goods, pushing forty with a kid in tow.
+And he points out that in a man’s world, even as an attractive woman she’s considered damaged goods, pushing forty with a kid in tow.

 But the new Joan sets him straight (no pun intended).
 Joan has evolved, and she encourages Bob to do so as well.

 I said after “The Monolith” that Don appeared to be in hero mode.
-Yet, last week, at the end of “The Runaways,” we saw Don appear to be in pure villain mode, offering his services to big tobacco, pointing out shrewdly that now that he’s worked for the anti-tobacco side, he knows all their secrets and how to counteract them.
+Yet, last week, at the end of “The Runaways,” we saw Don appear to be in pure villain mode again, offering his services to big tobacco, shrewdly pointing out that now that he’s worked for the anti-tobacco side, he knows all their secrets and how to counteract them.